 It’s one thing to localize your products so they don’t come across as foreign forces of imperial capitalism.
 It’s quite another to finesse an approach that fosters real affection and trust with international customers.

 For some brands, it’s a matter of recognizing the right offering at the right time.
 For others, it’s about customizing the introduction.
-IKEA home furnishings, Under Armour athletic wear, and Estée Lauder’s M.A.C. cosmetic line have all managed to take a global product offering and make it local for markets around the world.
+IKEA, Under Armour, and Estée Lauder’s M.A.C.
+Cosmetics have all managed to make a global product offering local in markets around the world.

 IKEA in China

-Under Armour’s European Game
+Under Armour’s International Game

 M.A.C.’s Inclusive Look